CamHD-Analysis/CamHD_motion_metadata/README.md

 }
 ```

-indicates the file contains "movie" data in the 1.0 file format and  "optical flow" data in the 1.0 file format.
-Given the flexibility of JSON this could be determined by guess-and-check, but we provide this hint to quickly detect either breaking changes to file format or unexpected file contents.
+indicates the file contains "movie" data in the 1.0 file format and  "optical
+flow" data in the 1.0 file format.
+Given the flexibility of JSON the
+file contents could be determined by guess-and-check, but we provide these
+hints to quickly detect either breaking changes to file format or
+unexpected file contents.

+Frame numbers are given in the Quicktime convention where the first frame in the movie is __1__,
+and the last is __(number of frames)___.

 ## movie